 THE DIFFERENCE BETWEEN STRATEGY AND TACTICS

-Strategy is a broad statement of “what” your company will market itself as.
-If you are strong in product development, then you will likely follow an innovation strategy and be first to market with new technologies or products.
-Other companies select to develop new markets with existing products.
-Marketing strategy is all about your place in the market and the specific goals you want to achieve.
+Strategy is a broad, long term statement of “what” your company will market itself as.
+Marketing strategy reflects your core competencies and defines your place in the market.
+It includes the goals you want to achieve.
+For example, if you are strong in product development, then you will likely follow an innovation strategy and be first to market with new technologies or products.

 Marketing tactics, on the other hand, are the “how” you’ll execute your strategy.
-These are the promotional marketing or sales tools you deploy to grow revenue or build brand awareness, such as trade shows, event marketing, web marketing, public relations, direct mail, etc. Strategy dictates the selection of tactics.
+They’re short-term.
+We’re talking about the promotional marketing or sales tools you deploy to grow revenue or build brand awareness.
+Examples include trade shows, event marketing, websites, public relations, social media, etc. Strategy dictates the selection of tactics.

 MARKET DRIVERS AND OTHER INPUTS